intersystems/multi-model-exercise/README.md

 }

 ```
 13. Make sure to recompile the Demo.Employee class by saving it.
 You have now configured your SQL table class to receive JSON data and automatically create a new record from it.

+Note: The completed ObjectScript `Employee` class is included in this repository for your reference at `ObjectScript/Solution.Employee.cls`.

 ## Create A Node.js App to send JSON files to your database.
 1. If you do not have Node.js installed locally, download and install it [here](https://nodejs.org/en/download/).
+If you are using the InterSystems IRIS Sandbox, you can skip this step.
 	* **Note**: once Node.js is installed, you may need to restart your terminal in order for it to recognize `node` commands.

 12. Run `cd ../nodeApp`

-12. Create a new file called `record.json` containing the following JSON opject:
+12. Create a new file called `record.json` containing the following JSON oject:

 	```javascript
 	{